nobuteshima/docs/docs/commands-legacy/on-backup-startup-database-method.md

 ####

 <!--REF #_command_.On Backup Startup database method.Summary-->The **On Backup Startup database method** is called every time a database backup is about to start (manual backup, scheduled automatic backup, or using the [BACKUP](backup.md) command).<!-- END REF-->
-This concerns all 4D environments: 4D (all modes), 4D Server and databases merged with 4D Volume Desktop.
+This concerns all 4D environments: 4D (all modes), 4D Server and databases merged with 4D OEM Desktop.

 The **On Backup Startup database method**  allows verifying that the backup started.
 In this method, you should return a value that authorizes or refuses the backup in the $0 parameter: